dspeyer/dspeyer.github.io/magic.md

 Order Spells includes itself (usually last).
 Once spells have been ordered, they cannot be reordered.

+Any caster who could cast a spell on a target effected by an abjuration can sense the abjuration.
+No action is required, but deliberate attention is.
+Any caster who attempts to cast such a spell will notice the abjuration in time to change their choice of spell.

 ## Augment Senses

 This school affects biological sensory organs (usually, though not necessarily, embedded in a living being).
 Many of its effects are similar to effects in Second Sight or Boost – remember that bonuses of different type stack.